 First and foremost: Wear comfortable, well-broken-in shoes on your river trip.
 Do NOT buy a brand-new pair of fancy boots or sandals the week before your trip and expect to wear those on the river.
 In no time you’ll be left with blisters and unable to participate in all of the adventures of your river trip.

 You’ll want something with a sturdy sole and grippy tread.
-This tread will keep you from slipping around on the boats and on your daily hikes.
+This tread will keep you from slipping around on the boats and various slippery surfaces you’ll encounter.
 A heel strap is important so you don’t lose a shoe in a rapid.
 You might prefer a covered toe, to prevent stubbing your toes on rocks.
-Keen, Chaco, Teva, and Merrell all make excellent river shoes/sandals.
+Keen, Chaco, Bedrock, and Merrell all make excellent river shoes/sandals.

 The constant contact with water and sand can lead to blisters or sore spots on your feet.
-You’ll want to bring a couple of pairs of non-cotton socks to wear with your river shoes.
+You’ll want to bring a couple of pairs of synthetic or wool socks to wear with your river shoes.
 Socks also offer great sun protection if necessary.

-If you are rafting with us on an oar trip, or have the tendency to run cold, you might consider packing a pair of neoprene booties/socks to wear under your river shoes/sandals.
+If you are rafting with us on an oar trip, or have the tendency to run cold, you might consider packing a pair of neoprene socks to wear under your river shoes/sandals.

 There may be a few side hikes where you’ll be glad to have an alternative to your river shoes.
 Make sure to pack comfortable athletic shoes or hiking boots.
 These don’t have to be anything fancy an old pair of sneakers is perfectly appropriate, as long as they still have some decent tread on them.
 These are a must-have item for those guests who are on one of our hiker’s special trips and hike in or hike out trips.